char0n/vladimirgorej.com/_posts/2017-01-04-composing-lenses-in-ramda.md

 ---
 layout: post
 title: "Composing lenses in Ramda"
-description: "Ramda contains the implementation of one of my favorite functional concepts - functional lenses.
-Lenses are part of category theory and allow us to focus on a particular piece/path of a complex data object."
+description: "The lens is a first-class citizen (Function) that gives us access (focus) to the particular piece of the complex data structure.
+We'll look into the basic rules of lens composition."
 date: 2017-01-04 10:00:00 +0200
 image:
   path: assets/img/blog/composing-lenses-in-ramda.webp